burgaslab/lab-pi/README.md

   the app uses go routines and it is non blocking so you can control different pins with different delays and trigger options

 ### Download and run the [latest release](../../releases)
- it is single executable binary so just download and run - quick and efective :thumbsup:
+ it is single executable binary so **no dependancies** just download and run - quick and efective :thumbsup:

 ### Usage
    ```go